How to Find Duplicate Photos on Mac

 Apple Photos and third-party photo editors create additional copies during import.
 When you AirDrop photos from iPhone to Mac, each transfer creates new files in Downloads — importing these into Photos creates a second copy in the Photos library.
 Over months of regular use, photo libraries can contain hundreds of duplicate images.

 Screenshots and burst photos compound the problem. macOS saves every screenshot as a separate PNG file.
 Burst mode on iPhone creates 10-30 photos per burst, and importing the entire burst into Photos creates a full copy of each frame.
+Photo duplication is one of the fastest ways to fill your startup disk — free up disk space on Mac by removing duplicate photos is often the single highest-impact cleanup step.

 How Does DupScan Find Duplicate Photos?